Post updated September 2023

-Mediavine’s sales and revenue team spends most of its time working with ad partners and internally to deliver the most value for every single impression on our publishers’ properties.
+Mediavine’s sales and revenue team spends most of its time working externally with ad partners and internally with our Ad Operations team to deliver the most value for every single impression on our publishers’ properties.
 One question we often hear from publishers, however, is what they can do on their own to make their sites more appealing to advertisers.

 All sites go through a multiple-step approval process when joining Mediavine.
 Internally, we ensure that sites meet the basic Mediavine requirements, but what you may not know is that our publishers are also approved by every single monetization partner (Google, Index Exchange, Rubicon, etc.).

-There are separate and sometimes additional processes for an individual partner, and while they differ, there are a few simple steps that should prevent you from being blacklisted by any partners:
+There are separate and sometimes additional processes for an individual partner, and while they differ, there are a few simple steps that should prevent you from being excluded by any partners:

 Even a generic traffic acquisition test will cause red flags with any monetization partner using fraud detection and could result in you being banned.
-Such bans are extremely difficult to undo as well as long lasting: Even if you start a new blog, the new site may also be blacklisted if the same owner is attached to it.
-You can read more on the potential lasting effects from traffic purchasing in Mediavine co-founder Stephen Marsi’s post.
+Such bans are extremely difficult to undo as well as long lasting.

-Buyers, exchanges, and some individual advertisers will manually inspect sites before white-listing them.
+Buyers, exchanges and some individual advertisers will manually inspect sites before approving them.
 While this may take all of a minute or two, that short window can make or break you, so the first impression is everything.

 - Too cluttered.
-As subjective as it gets, we know, but make sure your site is “clean” enough to easily navigate for a first-time visitor.
+As subjective as it gets, we know, but make sure your site is “clean” enough for a first-time visitor to navigate easily.
 (This is good advice for anyone.)

 - Not updated.
-The more content you post, the better, but if you can’t update it all the time, shoot for a minimum of two new items per month.
+The more content you post, the better, but if you can’t update it all the time, shoot for a minimum of two new articles per month.